Michael Milne (ice hockey): Professional

 The Minnesota Wild of the National Hockey League (NHL) selected Milne in the third round, 89th overall, of the 2022 NHL entry draft.
 He signed a three-year entry-level contract with the Wild on October 19.
 Milne began his professional hockey career with the Iowa Wild, Minnesota's American Hockey League (AHL) affiliate, in 2022.
 In 107 AHL games to start his career, Milne recorded 19 goals and 42 points, and he appeared in two postseason games during the 2023 Calder Cup playoffs.
 Ahead of the season, Milne missed Wild rookie camp and training camp due to injury, and he opened the season in Iowa.
 After recording four goals and eight points through his first ten games, Milne was promoted to the Minnesota Wild on November 13.
 He made his NHL debut against the Dallas Stars on November 16, playing on the fourth line with Jakub Lauko and Marat Khusnutdinov.

 The Wild signed Milne to a one-year, two-way contract extension on July 11, 2025.

+On December 28, 2025, Milne was traded to the Tampa Bay Lightning in exchange for Boris Katchouk.
+Several months later, on March 12, 2026, Milne was traded to the Detroit Red Wings, alongside Wojciech Stachowiak, in exchange for Ian Mitchell.
+Milne played out the remainder of his contract within the Red Wings organization with affiliate, the Grand Rapids Griffins.

+As a free agent from the Red Wings, Milne was signed to a one-year AHL contract with the Manitoba Moose, affiliate to the Winnipeg Jets, on July 21, 2026.